ryanjsalva/blog/_posts/2016-05-15-cordova-dev-environment.md

 nvm alias default v4.4.4
 {% endhighlight %}

 I recommend using the last stable version of Node for Cordova development.
-Remember that even (as opposed to odd) version numbers are officially ["Long Term Supported."][lts]
+Remember that even (as opposed to odd) version numbers are officially stable and ["Long Term Supported."][lts]

 <a name="global"></a>